5. Adding XY Facial Movement

-Create a deformer in each of the front, left and right side, and back hair.
-The number of bezier divisions depends on the length of the hair.
+Create a deformer for each of the front, left and right side, and back hair.
+The number of Bezier divisions depends on the length of the hair.

 It is recommended to use 2 x 3 if long or 2 x 2 if short.
-This time, only the bangs are made in 2x2 and the rest in 2x3.
+This time, only the bangs are made 2 x 2 and the rest are 2 x 3.

-This is basically the end of the deformer for XY.
+This is typically the end of the deformers for XY.

-Looking at the deformer palette, a deformer is created for each part in the face rotation.
+In the deformer palette, you can see that deformers are created for each part in the face rotation.